dwigunakd/collectionsmosaic.koplugin/README.md

 1. Download the Zip Below
 2. Extract and copy the zcollectionsview.koplugin folder to your device's plugins/ directory
 3. Restart KOReader and go to **Menu -> Tools -> Collection** View to change the settings

+## Notes
+It doesn’t work with “Project Title” view.
+The plugin depends on CoverBrowser, so it may conflict with other plugins or patches that modify folder images or the file browser UI.
+Since it also generates folder covers, conflicts are expected if you're using similar tweaks.